 Why digitizing the BOM transfer process is key to connecting Autodesk Vault to the ERP system smoothly and reliably

-For several years now, we have been surrounded by buzzwords such as digital transformation, Industry 4.0, time-to-market and the like, and designers and engineers are still manually transferring the Bills of material and other product data to the ERP system.
-And entering manually a BOM into the ERP not only can be time-consuming and tedious, but the damage caused by an incomplete or incorrect BOM can become significant.
-The solution is obvious and not complicated: the engineering team must be connected to the ERP system through a professional integration.
+For several years now, we have been surrounded by buzzwords such as digital transformation, Industry 4.0, time-to-market and the like, but designers and engineers are still manually transferring the Bills of material (BOM) and other product data to the ERP (define) system.
+And entering manually a BOM into the ERP not only can be time-consuming and tedious, but it can lead to errors causing delays in production with effects through the whole production chain.
+The consequences caused by an incomplete or incorrect BOM can become significant.
+It can result in unplanned production costs for incorrectly manufactured or ordered parts, and delays in the assembly line, which can impact delivery dates and lead to further financial costs, project delays or even contractual penalties.

 A professional CAD/Vault to ERP integration can reduce the time it takes to create and update the BOM by 90% and increase the accuracy of the BOM by 100%.